life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 <img style="width:300px"; src="/images/Liam-Kavanagh-800x800.png">

-**Science:** Cognitive scientist Liam Kavanagh will explain why escaping from conceptual knowledge has become such a fascination in the West.
+**Contemplation:** Cognitive scientist and meditator Liam Kavanagh will explain why escaping from conceptual knowledge has become such a fascination in the West.

 <img style="width:300px"; src="/images/giselle.jpg">